Orange-OpenSource/bagpipe-bgp/README.md

 * on server B, plug a netns interface with IP 12.11.11.2 into a new IP VPN VRF named "test", with route-target 64512:78

-        bagpipe-rest-attach --attach --port netns --ip 12.11.11.1 --network-type ipvpn --vpn-instance-id test --rt 64512:78
+        bagpipe-rest-attach --attach --port netns --ip 12.11.11.2 --network-type ipvpn --vpn-instance-id test --rt 64512:78

-For this last example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver`, you should add the `--ovs-hybrid-vif-hack` option to `bagpipe-rest-attach`.
-If you do so, this you will actually be able to have traffic exchanged between the network namespaces:
+For this last example, assuming that you have configured bagpipe-bgp to use the `MPLSOVSDataplaneDriver`, you will actually be able to have traffic exchanged between the network namespaces:

     ip netns exec test ping 12.11.11.2

-(the plan is to not require the use of this hack in the near future)

 ### Looking glass ###